JDOsborne1/trustedtext/readme.md

 For the core package it's a simple `go test` whenever you wish.

-For the webserver there is a script in the core directory called `integration_test_setup.sh` which will need to be run as sudo, this will set up the required docker image running in the background to test against.
+For the webserver there is a script in the core directory called `integration_test.sh` which may need to be run as sudo, this will set up the required docker images in the background and run the tests found in `trustedtext-webserver/integration_test.go` to validate that the image tagged as `tt_test` behaves as expected.

+You will need to rebuild `tt_test` if you make any changes in order to test them here.